lavinpattnaikoffical-gif/Website-For-Loved-ONES/README.md

 ## Purpose

-- Create a romantic, personalized birthday greeting website filled with love, happiness, and cute elements
+- Create a romantic, personalized celebration website filled with love, happiness, and cute elements for any special occasion
 - Provide an easy-to-customize template for creating special celebration pages
 - Demonstrate beautiful gradient text effects, emoji decorations, and smooth animations